 The single most important thing to keep in mind is why you’re having difficult conversations in the first place.
 No matter the topic, the goal should be to honestly exchange points of view in the spirit of progress and resolution.
 We should all genuinely want to get to the bottom of things and learn as much as we can, because that’s how we grow and how we move our society forward.

 For better or for worse, we built this world together.
 All that we’ve accomplished, and all we’ve yet to accomplish, has been and will be contingent upon our ability to communicate.
 However misguided some of us may be, the vast majority of people really do want to make the world a better place.
-Effective conversation is our best tool for achieving that end, and though we will never see eye-to-eye on everything, if we can all agree on that, there’s reason to be hopeful.
+Effective conversation is our best tool for achieving that end.
+Although we will never see eye-to-eye on everything, if we can all agree on that, there’s reason to be hopeful.